 Founded in 2018, Uganda Airlines is the national flag carrier of Uganda.
 This airline is based at Entebbe / Kampala International Airport (EBB), from where it flies to destinations across East Africa.

 The airline was founded as a revival of the old Uganda Airlines, which flew between 1976–2001.
-It launched flights in agosto 2019 with a flight from Entebbe to Jomo Kenyatta International, and rolled out other flights to build its route network shortly after.
+It launched flights in agosto 2019 with a flight from Entebbe to Jomo Kenyatta International and rolled out other flights to build its route network shortly after.
 The airline operates scheduled passenger flights across East Africa and to the Middle East.

 Any item exceeding the dimensions above must be transported as checked baggage and a fee may apply.
-Personal items could be items such as a purse, a briefcase, a camera, a laptop bag.
+Personal items could be items such as a purse, a briefcase, a camera, or a laptop bag.
 Please don't pack any prohibited items in your carry-on baggage including liquids over 100ml.
 Any prohibited items found by airport security will be removed and disposed of.

-Passengers in Economy class are entitled to two items of free checked baggage with a maximum weight of 23 kg per bag.
+Passengers in Economy class are entitled to two items of free checked baggage with a maximum weight of 23 kg / 51 lbs per bag.

-In Business Class and First Class, passengers are entitled to two items free checked baggage with a maximum weight of 32 kg per bag.
+In Business Class and First Class, passengers are entitled to two items of free checked baggage with a maximum weight of 32 kg / 70 lbs per bag.

 The Economy Class cabin offers a simple but comfortable flight experience.

 Passengers can enjoy a range of food and drink once in-flight, with complimentary bar service.